jbrockopp/docs/content/administration/server/queue.md

   This section contains information on the queue component for the Vela server.
 ---

-This component is responsible for integrating with queue providers for pushing workloads to be run by a [worker](/docs/administration/worker/).
+This component is responsible for integrating with a queue system based off the configuration provided.

+The queue system is used by Vela for pushing workloads that will be run by a [worker](/docs/administration/worker/).

 Workloads published to the queue are managed with a [first in, first out (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) strategy.